krharsh17/greetfans/README.md

 This sample shows how to build a coffee roastery themed SaaS platform using [Stripe Checkout](http://stripe.com/checkout) and [Stripe Connect](https://stripe.com/connect), where coffee roasteries can signup to get their website and wholesale shop with just a few clicks.
 The Roastery platform takes an application fee for every transaction happening on the platform.

-Platform owners re on-boarded using [Stripe Connect Standard](https://stripe.com/connect) where they connect their existing Stripe account.
+Platform owners are on-boarded using [Stripe Connect Standard](https://stripe.com/connect) where they connect their existing Stripe account.
 When the marketplace accepts funds via card payments, the funds are routed to the seller's Stripe accounts as a part of each marketplace transaction.

 See a hosted version of the [https://roastery.stripe.dev](https://roastery.stripe.dev)